-You can book an appointment by calling us at (754) 296-5900 or visiting our website.
-We offer flexible scheduling to accommodate your needs, including same-day appointments.
+To book an appointment at Sunshine Foot and Ankle, LLC, call us at (754) 296-5900 or visit our website.
+We offer flexible scheduling options, including same-day appointments, to accommodate your needs.

 For your first appointment, please bring a valid ID, your insurance card, a list of current medications, and any relevant medical records.
 This will help us provide the best care possible.